opencitations/cec/classifier/README.md

 ## About The Project

 The Citation Extractor and Classifier (CEC) is a software that performs automatic annotation of in-text citations in academic papers provided in PDF.
+You can classify citation by means of two main ensemble models, one utilizing section titles, the other without them.
+Finally, you can use a mix of the two according to the specific case (_suggested_).
+To specify the models to use within the API you have access to **WoS** mode (for the model not utilizing section titles), **WS** mode (for the one with section titles), and finally **M** for the mixed model.

 This page describes the Citation Intent Classifier (CIC) component, which is able to identify the citation intent of one or more citation(s) given as input.
 Citations are classified according to the [CiTO ontology](https://sparontologies.github.io/cito/current/cito.html) and four classes are currently recognized: <i>UsesMethodIn</i>, <i>ObtainsBackgroundFrom</i>, <i>UseConclusionsFrom</i> and <i>CitesForInformation</i>.